 Table of Contents

-ESP is a popular guitar brand.
-They are known for making some amazing metal guitars.
+ESP is a very popular brand and are known for making some amazing metal guitars.
 Because of their quality, players collect them, as each one has specific features.

 But how can you tell where they are made or even their age?
 This is where ESP serial number decoding becomes handy!